Overview

 • Agentic AI systems that take real-world actions introduce new categories of risk requiring sophisticated reliability engineering.

-• The three-layer framework organizes reliability: reliable outputs (Ch 2-5), reliable agents (Ch 6-8), reliable operations (Ch 9-11).
+• The three-layer framework organizes reliability: reliable outputs (grounded, accurate answers), reliable agents (safe tool use and multi-step workflows), and reliable operations (evaluation, monitoring, and responsible AI).

 • Curbing hallucination risks is key to keep outputs honest and grounded in facts.